srinivassaitangudu/helpers1/docs/work_tools/all.latex_toolchain.how_to_guide.md

 - In the directory `//helpers/dev_scripts_helpers/documentation`
   - `convert_docx_to_markdown.py`
-    - Convert Docx file to Markdown using Dockerized pandoc and save the figs
+    - Convert Docx file to markdown using Dockerized `pandoc` and save the figs in a directory
   - `convert_docx_to_markdown.sh`
     - Wrapper to simplify calling `convert_docx_to_markdown.py`
-  - `convert_txt_to_pandoc.py`
+  - `preprocess_notes.py`
-    - Convert a text file storing notes into markdown suitable for pandoc.py
+    - Convert a text file storing notes into markdown suitable for `notes_to_pdf.py`
     - The transformations are
       - Convert the text in pandoc / latex format
       - Handle banners around chapters